smarthug/megic-playground/README.md

+# Megic.xyz
+Megic is a web-based open-world game where players can enjoy hyper-casual mini-games.

+Megic consists of three main components:

+1. **World**: This is the environment where game characters live.
+It includes shops and game centers where players can engage in economic activities such as buying and selling items.

+2. **Game**: Players can enjoy hyper-casual mini-games optimized for mobile devices.
+Winning these games rewards players with Megic Points.

+3. **Shop**: Players can use the Megic Points they earn to purchase items.
+All items are ERC1155 NFTs, and purchased items can be utilized within the World.

 # templates/spa

 This template leverages [Remix SPA Mode](https://remix.run/docs/en/main/guides/spa-mode) and the [Remix Vite Plugin](https://remix.run/docs/en/main/guides/vite) to build your app as a Single-Page Application using [Client Data](https://remix.run/docs/en/main/guides/client-data) for all of your data loads and mutations.